 New Power and Search button on the Start Screen

 Now when you visit the Start Screen, on select devices you can find Power and Search buttons.
 The buttons are visible in the upper-right corner just next to your account picture.
 They provide a shortcut to shut down and search options, right from the Start Screen.
 Select devices will now boot to desktop as the default setting.

 You can now pin both desktop apps and apps from the Windows Store as well as your favorite websites to the desktop.
 This makes the process of switching between apps right from the Desktop a lot easier.

 More familiar mouse and keyboard options

 Some of the changes made are a rollback to the earlier features.
 For instance, mouse and keyboard options.
 If you move the mouse cursor to the top of the screen when using a Windows Store app, you will see the familiar Close and Minimize buttons.
 The hand tool you used earlier for pulling down an app and closing it, makes an exit.
 Also, when you move your mouse to the bottom of the screen in a Windows Store app, the taskbar pops up.

 Familiar Right-Click Context Menu

 When on the Start Screen you right-click on an app tile, you get a context menu as in Desktop environment listing a multitude of options like

 Changed Notification System

-In all, the Microsoft has done a good thing by introducing this packages a collection of refinements designed with a familiar and convenient experience across touch, keyboard and mouse inputs.
+In all, Microsoft has done a good thing by introducing these packages a collection of refinements designed with a familiar and convenient experience across touch, keyboard and mouse inputs.